 For texts longer than 160 characters, one SMS is counted every 153 characters (7 characters are used for smooth concatenation).

-Supported using UNICODE
+Supported characters using UNICODE

 Unicode represents most of the characters used in common languages.
 Unicode is frequently updated to amount for previously uncovered needs.
 As of today, there are 128 000 Unicode characters.
 The full table of characters supported in the UNICODE encoding is available on Wikipedia.